 Mark Allan Goldberg, University of Houston

-Paul Grant, University of Wisconsin-Platteville
+Paul Grant, University of Wisconsin-Madison

 Sarah F. Hardin, Saint Anselm College